R55 (South Africa): Route

 The southern terminus of the R55 is a t-junction with the M11/R101 Pretoria Main Road south of Buccleuch.
 It then crosses and interchanges the M1 De Villiers Graaff motorway/Ben Schoeman Highway as it heads northwards through Woodmead.
 Leaving Woodmead, it crosses under the N1 highway (Western Bypass) before interchanging with the R564 (Maxwell Drive) in Sunninghill.
 It continues into Barbeque Downs before crossing the Jukskei River into Kyalami where it intersects the M39 Allandale Road.
 Leaving the Kyalami Estate, the M71 Main Road t-junctions the route and they are co-signed for a few metres up to Crowthorne, where the M71 becomes the road eastwards towards Grand Central Airport and the Midrand CBD.
 Continuing north-east, it passes through the Blue Hills agricultural holdings, crossing the R562 (Summit Road) and entering Centurion, passing through the suburb of Olievenhoutbosch, where it becomes a dual carriageway.
 It then intersects the N14 highway at Junction 317.

 Shortly after crossing the N14, it intersects the R114 in the Heuweloord suburb of Centurion.
 Heading northwards, the M10 intersects the route from the east close to Sunderland Ridge and later the M24 from the west, close to the Zwartkops Raceway.
 Continuing to Laudium, the M26 intercepts the route just south of the suburb.
-Leaving Laudium towards the northeast, it enters Pretoria as Quagga Road and reaches an intersection, where Quagga Road becomes M22 and the R55 turns north as Transoranje Road, passing in-between West Park and Proclamation Hill before crossing the R104 and the M4 Magalies Toll Freeway.
+Leaving Laudium towards the northeast, it enters Pretoria as Quagga Road and reaches an intersection, where Quagga Road becomes the M22 and the R55 turns north as Transoranje Road, passing in-between West Park and Proclamation Hill before crossing the R104 and the M4 Magalies Toll Freeway.
 The R55 Transoranje Road heads north through Danville where it passes through the Daspoort Tunnel.

 Leaving the tunnel, it continues north through Claremont, Daspoort and Booysens, crossing the R80 Mabopane Highway intersection and after a short distance ends as a t-junction with Denyssen Avenue in Suiderberg, Northern Pretoria.